zaun/entity-sprite-engine/docs/vector.md

 ## Metamethods

 ### `tostring(vector)`
-Returns a string representation of the vector with its memory address and components.
+Returns a string representation of the vector with its components.

 **Format:** `"Vector: 0x... (x=..., y=...)"`